Charles Loloma: Career

 In 1954, Loloma opened a pottery shop in Scottsdale, Arizona.
 He called his line of pottery Lolomaware.

-Although he was an excellent potter and painter, Loloma found his true passion in jewelry making.
+Loloma also worked as a potter and a painter, but jewelry making became the focus of his career.
 Some of Loloma's designs were inspired by non-Native influences.
 This brought harsh judgment on his art by collectors.
 Comments made about his art included, "It's nice but it's not Indian."
 Loloma's work was rejected from the Gallup Inter-Tribal Ceremonial three times.

 Most Southwestern Native jewelers use materials such as turquoise, silver, and occasional coral accents.
 Loloma used unconventional materials like sugilite, lapis, ivory, gold, pearls, diamonds, and even exotic woods.
 He used turquoise as an accent to his pieces.
 He drew inspiration from global societies.
 For example, he created Hopi interpretations of Egyptian deities.
 The jewelry of Charles Loloma was featured in the first Heard Museum Fair in 1961 and many more to follow.
+The Arizona State Museum groups Loloma with the Navajo silversmith Kenneth Begay and the jeweler Preston Monongye among the artists who expanded prevailing ideas about the appearance of Southwestern Native jewelry during the mid-20th century.

 In 1962, Lloyd Kiva New (Cherokee, 1916–2002) became the director of the Institute of American Indian Arts in Santa Fe and recruited Charles and Otellie Loloma as some of the first instructors of the institute, where Charles became the director of the plastic arts department.
 After a few years there, Loloma returned to Hotevilla and set up his own studio, also selling his jewelry in the Heard Museum Shop and several galleries.
 As his art evolved, he explored the techniques of tufa casting and inlay using stones of varying heights.
 His technique of including "inner gems" on the interior surfaces of his pieces expressed his belief that "people have inner gems.
 This is why I include inner gems in much of my work."

-Loloma had many accomplishments across the globe.
 He won first prize in the Scottsdale National Indian Art Exhibition seven years in a row.
 He had several exhibitions in Paris.
-He was featured in NET and PBS in 1972.
 In 1974, he had an artist residency in Japan.
 He was also commissioned to make a piece for the queen of Denmark.
-He visited many countries including France, Egypt, and Colombia His achievements inspired other Native jewelers such as Jesse Monongye (Navajo).
+He visited many countries including France, Egypt, and Colombia.
+His achievements inspired other Native jewelers such as Jesse Monongye (Navajo).

-Loloma's work was explored in a series on American Indian artists for the Public Broadcasting System (PBS).
+Loloma's work was explored in a series on American Indian artists for the Public Broadcasting Service (PBS).
 Other artists in the series included R. C. Gorman, Helen Hardin, Allan Houser, Joseph Lonewolf, and Fritz Scholder.